iandryden/OODA-course/README.md

 [RStudio](https://posit.co/download/rstudio-desktop)

 Please also install the R package shapes.
-You can do this by running the following command in RStudio: Install.packages("shapes")
+You can do this by running the following command in RStudio: install.packages("shapes")

 The slides are in [OODA-course-ild.pdf](./OODA-course-ild.pdf)